 Fortunately, it is usually possible to treat all of these symptoms.

 Diagnosing Numbness After Head Injury

-Since both a pinched nerve and brain damage lead to numbness after head injury, it’s essential to figure out which one is giving you problems.
+Since both a pinched nerve and brain damage can lead to numbness after head injury, it’s essential to determine which one is giving you problems.

 Doctors will perform a variety of tests to determine this, such as MRIs or CT scans that let them see which parts of the brain might be affected.

 Your doctor might also decide to use a nerve conduction velocity test, which measures the electrical signals moving through your peripheral nerves.
 This method can be an effective way to determine whether your numbness is due to nerve damage or brain damage.

 Finally, you can also try working with a physical therapist to find out if your neck injury is causing numbness.

 Treating Numbness After Head Injury through Sensory Reeducation

 Once you determine what is causing your sensory issues, you can get to work on treating it.
 If your numbness was caused by brain damage, one of the best treatment approaches you can use is sensory reeducation.